 Want to get even more protein in your cat’s diet?
 Try out some of our high-protein kibble with over 90% animal-based proteins.

-Duck, turkey broth, turkey, turkey liver, natural flavor, agar-agar, barley grass, choline chloride, potassium chloride, salt, taurine, magnesium proteinate, dried New Zealand green mussels, thiamine mononitrate, vitamin E supplement, niacin supplement, menadione sodium bisulfite complex (source of Vitamin K activity), vitamin A supplement, D-calcium pantothenate, pyridoxine hydrochloride, riboflavin supplement, biotin, vitamin B12 supplement, folic acid, vitamin D3 supplement, zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, sodium selenite, organic sunflower oil, ethylenediamine dihydriodide.
+Duck, turkey broth, turkey, turkey liver, natural flavor, agar-agar, barley grass, choline chloride, potassium chloride, salt, taurine, magnesium proteinate, vitamins (thiamine mononitrate, vitamin E supplement, niacin supplement, vitamin A supplement, D-calcium pantothenate, pyridoxine hydrochloride, riboflavin supplement, biotin, vitamin B12 supplement, folic acid, vitamin D3 supplement), minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, sodium selenite, organic sunflower oil, E-dihydroiodide), green lipped mussel.

 Crude Protein (min) 11.00%, Crude Fat (min) 8.00%, Crude Fiber (max) 1.00%, Moisture (max) 78.00%, Magnesium (min) 0.02% (max) 0.03%, Taurine (min) 0.10%.